otmanet/Vuejs-Nodejs/README.md

-# forntend
+# Vuejs/Expressjs/Sqlite

-Hey in this project use technologie vuejs and Nodejs(expressjs) for insert data in database from sqlLite.
+In this project, I am using Vue.js and Node.js (Express.js) to insert data into a SQLite database

 ## command for run server (expressjs)